hachivc1999/ASAAI/src/bot/README.txt

 		~ assai_bot/items.py
 		~ assai_bot/settings.py

-All details about the bot, you can found at: https://docs.scrapy.org/en/latest/index.html
+This bot is created with scrapy, you can found all the details at: https://docs.scrapy.org/en/latest/index.html

 ****************************************************************************